Access to Algebra

 PLACEMENT COMMUNICATION

-Brooks and Julian will communicate mathematics placement for the 2024-25 school year to families in July.
-Please contact Brooks Principal April Capuder at [email protected] or Julian Principal Nick Filipowski at [email protected] if you have questions regarding your student’s math placement.
+We will communicate mathematics placement for the 2026-27 school year to families in June.
+Please contact Brooks Principal April Moriarty at [email protected] or Julian Principal Nick Filipowski at [email protected] if you have questions regarding your student’s math placement.

 *Note about IAR: The IAR is a state-mandated assessment that determines whether or not a child has mastered grade level standards.
 This metric is critically important in determining academic performance for all students, particularly in the area of mathematics.
 In order to begin to phase in IAR as a component of math acceleration, mandated participation (not performance) will continue to be implemented this year.
 In subsequent years, a performance requirement will be added.
 IAR performance will inform, but not dictate math course placement.